Chaoran-sjsu/CMPE-255-Data-Mining/README.md

 # CMPE-255-Data-Mining
-This repository is about the team project for cmpe-255
+This repository is about the projects for cmpe-255